-When the machine is turned ON an auto-test is executed: during this test all the LEDs turn ON for a moment; at the same time the displays shown "333" and then "888".
-During the start-up the fan is activated for a short time, then it will restart with welding operations.
+When the machine is turned ON an auto-test is executed: during this test all the LEDs turn ON in sequence; at the same time the displays show "333" and then "888".

 The Machine is ready to operate when on the Front Control Panel lights up the "Power ON" LED, the "A" LED (placed on the middle of the synoptic) with one of the LED of the Welding "MODE" command.
 This is the minimum condition: depending by the welding selection others LEDs may be ON.